 - watchOS 2.0+

-UIKit provides standard system colors that you can use to match the colors of your own UI objects to those provided by UIKit.
-You can use these colors without needing to understand the underlying representation of color.
-See Creating System Colors.
+UIKit provides standard system colors for matching the colors in your own UI objects to those provided by UIKit.
+You can reproduce these colors without needing to understand the underlying representation of color.
+See UI Element Colors.

-UIKit provides definitions for very basic colors, such as red, orange, yellow, and so on.
-See Creating a Color Object with a Predefined Color.
+UIKit provides definitions for standard colors such as red, orange, yellow, and so on.
+See Standard Colors.

 You can create a custom color in a Core Graphics color space.
-See Creating a Custom UIColor Object in a Specific Color Space.
+See Creating a Color from Component Values.

 You can create a color object from another object, such as another

 UIColorobject, a Core Graphics representation of a color, or a Core Image color.
-See Creating a UIColor Object from another Representation of Color.
+See Creating a Color from Another Color Object.